CHAPTER 7 BANKRUPTCY

 Chapter 7 Bankruptcy is designed for debtors in financial difficulty who do not have the ability to pay their existing debts.
 Debtors whose debts are primarily consumer debts are subject to a “means test” designed to determine whether the case should be permitted to proceed under Chapter 7 Bankruptcy.
 Under a Chapter 7 Bankruptcy, you may claim certain property as exempt from the estate.
 In other words, most debtors do not lose any of their property in a Chapter 7 Bankruptcy as this is commonly misunderstood.

-Finally, a Chapter 7 Bankruptcy can STOP: lawsuits; wage garnishments; bank levies; repossessions; and creditor harassment (i.e. debt collection letters and phone calls).
-A Chapter 7 Bankruptcy puts a wall up and STOPS all these things from proceeding and eventually wipes them out entirely through a Chapter 7 Bankruptcy Discharge Order.
+Finally, a Chapter 7 Bankruptcy STOPS: lawsuits; wage garnishments; bank levies; repossessions; and creditor harassment (i.e. debt collection letters and calls).
+A Chapter 7 Bankruptcy puts up a wall and PROTECTS your assets from being touched by your creditors.
+While your assets are being protected during the Chapter 7 Bankruptcy, at the end of your bankruptcy case, you receive a Chapter 7 Bankruptcy Discharge, which completely ELIMINATES any debt you owed your creditors.

 CHAPTER 13 BANKRUPTCY